lsst-epo/skyviewer-api/db/README.md

 # Database Configuration

-## Provisioning Your Local Database
+## Provisioning A Local Database
-1. Bring up the postgres container:
+### Starting From Scratch
+If you'd like to build a new database and have no need for any old/existing ones:
+1. Aquire the dump file for the new database you'd like to build.
+You can retrieve this from someone else on the team or from Google Cloud.
+2. In `./db/`, swap out your old `skyviewer.sql` dump file for the new one.
+Make sure the new one is named `skyviewer.sql` if it was named something else initially.
+2. Clean up your existing volumes:
     ```
+    docker volume prune
+    ```

+3. Spin up the Docker orchestration as usual:
+    ```
+    docker-compose -f docker-compose-local-db.yml up --build
+    ```
+As long as the filename is correct and matches the bind mount in your `docker-compose-local-db.yaml`, Docker will automatically ingest it.

+### Without Starting from Scratch
+There may be times when you'll want to provision a new local database without starting from scratch.
+To do this:

+1. Aquire the dump file for the new database you'd like to build.
+You can retrieve this from someone else on the team or from Google Cloud.
+Place the dump file in `./db/`.
+2. Bring up the postgres container:
+    ```
     docker-compose -f docker-compose-local-db.yml up --build postgres
     ```
-2. To create a local DB from a dump file located within `./db/`:
+3. Create the new local DB:
     ```
     make local-db dbname={my_new_local_db} dbfile={my_dump_file.sql}
     ```
     - The argument `dbfile` is required and should be the name of the DB dump file which will be run.
 This file _must_ be in the `./db/` folder
     - The argument `dbname` is required and will be the name of the newly created database.
 This can be whatever you choose.
     - Ex.
-If your dump file is named `skyviewer.sql`, you could run...
+If your dump file is named `newest-skyviewer-db.sql` and you're creating this local database instance on January 30 2025, you could run:
         ```
-        make local-db dbname=skyviewer_{mmddyyyy} dbfile=skyviewer.sql
+        make local-db dbname=skyviewer_db_01302025 dbfile=newest-skyviewer-db.sql
         ```
-        ...where `mmddyy` corresponds to the current date.
+4. Add a bind mount to the `docker-compose-local-db.yml` file under `postgres` > `volumes`
+    - Ex.
+Going off of the example in the previous step, the mapping you would add would look like: `./db/skyviewer_db_01302025.sql:/skyviewer_db_01302025.sql`

+5. Spin up the Docker orchestration as usual:
+    ```
+    docker-compose -f docker-compose-local-db.yml up --build

 ## Listing Existing Databases
 - To list the local databases: